scottrigby/dotfiles/README.md

 # scottrigby's dotfiles

-Forked from geerlingguy/dotfiles, for use with scottrigby/mac-dev-playbook.
+Originally forked from geerlingguy/dotfiles, for use with scottrigby/mac-dev-playbook.
+Modified for use with For use with [Homeshick](https://github.com/andsens/homeshick).